x753/Lethal-Company-More-Suits/README.md

 Add a "PRICE" key to your advanced .json to put a suit in the store rotation.
 See ```Glow.json``` for an example of adding a suit with emission that must be purchased from the store.

 ## Changelog
+	- v1.2.1
+		- Fixed suits being in a different order on the rack for each player
 	- v1.2.0
 		- Added support for adding suits to the store rotation
 	- v1.1.0